-In this work, we propose a new $D_{4}$ model in the MSSM framework as an alternative to the above mentioned studies in order to addresses the neutrino phenomenology along with a possible origin of matter-antimatter asymmetry of the universe.
-The $D_{4}$ discrete group is supplemented by extra global $U(1)$ symmetry to accommodate the charged lepton mass hierarchy and to differentiate the charged lepton from neutrino sector.
-Since the model predicts a diagonal mass matrix of the charged lepton, the leptonic mixing arises from the neutrino sector.
-Moreover, the Dirac neutrino mass matrix is obtained from trilinear Yukawa couplings while the Majorana mass matrix ---which plays a crucial role in generating the correct mixing angles $\theta _{ij}$--- is originated from the couplings among RH neutrinos and flavon fields.
-Accordingly, the smallness of neutrino masses is explained through the type I seesaw mechanism while the neutrino mixing is described through TM$_{\mathrm{2}}$ mixing pattern after the flavor symmetry gets broken by flavon fields.
-The neutrino sector involves five free parameters that have to be fixed in order to provide predictions on the observables $\theta _{ij}$, $\Delta m_{ij}$\ and $\delta _{CP}$ within their $3\sigma $ experimental ranges.
-Moreover, predictions on the absolute neutrino mass scale are extrapolated by investigating the non-oscillation observables namely; the electron neutrino mass $m_{\beta }$ from beta decay experiments, the effective Majorana mass $m_{\beta \beta }$ from neutrinoless double beta decay ($0\nu \beta \beta $) experiments and the sum of the three active neutrino masses $\Sigma m_{i}$ from cosmological observations.
-On the other hand, since leptogenesis cannot be realized if we consider only leading order contributions to Dirac Yukawa matrix, a higher order correction which involves a new scalar flavon field $\omega $ is taken into account.
-Accordingly, the baryon asymmetry $Y_{B}$ is calculated in the unflavored approximation from the decays of three RH neutrinos $N_{1,2,3}$.
-Our model predicts that;
+In this work, we propose a new neutrino model based on the dihedral discrete group $D_{4}$ to address the problems of neutrino masses, mixing and the generation of the BAU.
+To the best of our knowledge, this is the first $ D_{4} $ flavor model that has been proposed in the MSSM framework.
+It has the ability to provide a simultaneous explanation for all these issues while maintaining consistency with the existing observational and experimental data.To address the charged lepton mass hierarchy and differentiate it from the neutrino sector, the $D_{4}$ discrete group is supplemented by an extra global $U(1)$ symmetry.
+In the charged lepton sector, the resulting mass matrix is diagonal, and thus the leptonic mixing arises from the neutrino sector.
+Within the neutrino sector, the type I seesaw mechanism is employed to achieve small neutrino masses, while the TM$_{\mathrm{2}}$ mixing pattern describes the neutrino mixing after the flavor symmetry gets broken when flavon acquire VEVs.
+This sector involves five free parameters that have to be fixed in order to provide predictions on the observables $\theta _{ij}$, $ \Delta m_{ij}$\ and $\delta _{CP}$ within their $3\sigma $ experimental ranges.
+Moreover, predictions on the absolute neutrino mass scale are extrapolated by investigating the non oscillation observables namely; the electron neutrino mass $m_{\beta }$ from beta decay experiments, the effective Majorana mass $m_{\beta \beta }$ from neutrinoless double beta decay ($0\nu \beta \beta $) experiments and the sum of the three active neutrino masses $\Sigma m_{i}$ from cosmological observations.
+Leptogenesis, on the other hand, cannot be generated if only leading order contributions to the Dirac Yukawa matrix are considered.
+Therefore, a higher order correction involving a new scalar flavon field is taken into account.
+In this regard, we estimate the baryon asymmetry $Y_{B}$ in the unflavored approximation from the decays of three RH neutrinos $N_{1,2,3}$.
+The model yields the following main predictions: